 3. What are your fees and commissions?

 Brokers are required to disclose this information to you.
-Knowing how much each lender pays will give you an idea of any possible conflict of interests, and ensure your broker is definitely working in your best interests.
+Knowing how much each lender pays can give you an idea of any possible conflict of interests, and ensure your broker is definitely working in your best interests.

 Why go direct?